Easter Egger Chicken | What to Know

 Breed Background

-Easter Eggers are actually hybrid species created when people started crossbreeding Araucanas or Ameraucanas with other breeds.
-Araucanas originated in Chili and were brought to the USA in the 1930s, and are classed as “rumples” since they have no tail or coccyx.
+Easter Eggers are hybrid chickens that were created when people started crossbreeding Araucanas or Ameraucanas with other breeds.

+Araucanas originated in Chile and are known for being rumpless, meaning they have no tail or coccyx.
 They have small pea combs and ear tufts, the latter of which can be lethal to embryos if both parents have it, which makes them rare.
 They carry a dominant gene that produces blue eggs.
+Araucanas were brought to the USA in the 1930s.

 Ameraucanas were bred from Araucanas and mixed breed chickens to a breed standard.
 The ear tufts were bred out, while the dominant blue egg gene was kept.